DistributedDesigns/docs/reports/architecture/architecture.md

 RMQ is used instead of 0MQ because of its support for rich message publication patterns.

 ### Auto transaction messages
 Messages from the workers will fan-in to the ATM for processing.
 These messages will be buy and cancel events for triggers and amounts.
 Workers will subscribe to messages about their accounts.
-When an ATX triggers an event will be published for the corresponding worker.
+When an ATX triggers an event will be published for the corresponding account.

 ### Quote messages
 On a local cache miss, workers will issue a fan-in message requesting a new quote to the Quote Manager.
 When the Quote Manager gets a new quote it issues a fan-out message to all workers.